mars0i/masonclj/README.md

 [MASON](https://cs.gmu.edu/~eclab/projects/mason) in
 [Clojure](https://clojure.org).
-The rough edges are due to reasonable design choices by Clojure and MASON architects; masonclj makes available workarounds easier to use.
+The rough edges are due to reasonable design choices by Clojure and MASON architects; masonclj makes some available workarounds easier to use.

 (MASON is a Java library for [agent-based modeling](https://en.wikipedia.org/wiki/Agent-based_model).
 Note: This